WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 #### What did you struggle with?

 * I think I feel out of my depth with this analysis in a more serious way than usual
+  * KW: This is a very appropriate feeling!
+We're asking you to do a whooole bunch of new things.
+And with great power (big data, big statistical models) comes great responsibility!
+It's very easy to do crazy things with statistics!!

 #### What would you like to work on next week?

 * There are plenty of remaining csv analysis questions.